renatoathaydes/spock-reports/README.md

 This template mechanism is very simple to use, but also very powerful, as you can write any code you want in the template file.

+There are two templates you should provide:

+* Spec report template: report for the run of a single Specification.
+* Summary template: contains a summary of all Specifications that have been run during a JVM lifetime.

+#### Spec report template

-Here's the most basic template you could imagine, which simply outputs the name of the Specification that ran:
+Here's the most basic Spec template you could imagine, which simply outputs the name of the Specification that ran:

 ```
 This is a Report for ${data.info.description.className}